 Golden Poppy’s highly trained teachers do a comprehensive developmental assessment of each child.
 We work closely with various specialists to make sure your child’s development is on track.
 Golden Poppy’s director and teachers will meet with parents as needed and follow up with formal parent/teacher conferences each spring.
 Parents are kept informed through our monthly newsletters and calendars sent electronically to families at the beginning of each month.
 Teacher’s can be e-mailed or called directly as needed.

 The TK program selected may be either part-time or full-time.
 A morning schedule 9:00am-12:30p.m. is one option, and we also offer a 9-3p.m. schedule.
-Our TK program has a 1:8 teacher to child ratio with a maximum enrollment of twenty-four children.
 Extra-curricular enrichment classes are available in gymnastics, Spanish, music, or dance four afternoons a week.
-Teachers prepare "hot lunch" once a week as a fund raiser to help purchase special classroom materials outside of their regular budget.
+Teachers prepare “hot lunch” once a week as a fund raiser to help purchase special classroom materials outside of their regular budget.